 3. Open platform for Building User Communities and Customer Communication

 These days, companies do not invest in building websites and platforms to host user communities.
 Instead, choose a safe and secure social platform to build and grow their user base.
 Since most professionals use LinkedIn, it’s one of the best places to host communities.

 Customer success is aggressively adopting social media to serve customer needs.
 They answer questions and update customers with the latest news.
 This helps in building a stronger brand affinity among customers.

 If members of the Group start posting promotional content or shared content only, Groups quickly turn into ghost towns lacking real engagement and conversation.
 This doesn’t help anyone.

-2. Time Consuming to Monitor Conversations
+2. Time-Consuming to Monitor Conversations

 Groups need constant monitoring on topics discussed.
 Based on the settings, admins may have to approve every post.
-So, keeping track of requests and approving on time itself takes lot of effort.
+So, keeping track of requests and approving them on time itself takes a lot of effort.
 Along with this task, admins should continuously initiate new topics to keep the engagement and interest of the members.